Frequently asked questions

 Learn more about junction and edge objects in network diagrams

 Yes.
 The network diagram elementary build process and the diagram rules have been updated to support trace network features.
-You can create your own diagram templates to generate diagrams from trace network features.
+You can create custom diagram templates to generate diagrams from trace network features.
 You can configure diagram rules to use on these templates to build content for your diagrams.
 For example, you can configure templates to automate network tracing from a single or multiple input network features, automate the process of adding or discarding network features, reduce them, and so on.

 Yes.
 You can rename any publicly stored network diagram using the Alter Diagram Properties geoprocessing tool.
 When working with a utility network, the utility network owner has full rights on all diagrams related to the network, whether these diagrams are public, private, or protected.
 The only exceptions are subnetwork system diagram names, which are managed by the update subnetwork process and cannot be changed.